banner

 Init Process Overview#

-As the first process to start the Android system, init sequentially starts key system service processes by parsing init.rc, focusing on three key service processes:
+As the first process to start the Android system, init parses init.rc to sequentially start key system service processes, which include three key service processes:

 ServiceManager (similar to DNS, used to find service handles in SystemServer)